viebel/kids.klipse.tech/_posts/2016-01-01-programming-kids-1.md

 ---

-Computer Programming is to let the computer know what we want it to execute.
+C'omputer Programming is to let the computer know what we want it to execute.

 Computer understands only a special language.
 When you want to communicate with your friends, you use human languages like english, french or spanish.
 When you want to communicate with a computer you use computer languages like ruby, python or clojure.
 All of them are examples of computer programming languages.